-MSA is a progressive neurological disorder which leads to premature death.
+MSA is a progressive neurological disorder which leads to a shortened lifespan.
+By definition MSA is a palliative condition.
+There is no cure or treatment to ameliorate the progression of MSA.
+Management is totally focussed on managing each individual's specific symptoms and maximising their quality of life.
 It is associated with the degeneration of nerve cells in the cerebellum, brain stem and basal ganglia.